awsdocs/aws-secrets-manager-docs/doc_source/tutorials_rotation-single.md

 # Set up single user rotation for AWS Secrets Manager<a name="tutorials_rotation-single"></a>

 In this tutorial, you learn how to set up single user rotation for a secret that contains database admin credentials\. *Single user rotation* is a rotation strategy where Secrets Manager updates a single user's credentials in both the secret and the database\.
-For more information, see [Rotation strategies](rotating-secrets_strategies.md)\.
+For more information, see [Rotation strategy: single user](getting-started.md#rotating-secrets-one-user-one-password)\.

 A large part of this tutorial is setting up a realistic environment\.
 To show you how rotation works, this tutorial uses an example Amazon RDS MySQL database\.
 For security, the database is in a VPC that doesn't allow internet access\.
 To connect to the database from your local computer through the internet, you use a *bastion host*, a server in the VPC that can connect to the database, but that also allows SSH connections from the internet\.
 The bastion host in this tutorial is an Amazon EC2 instance, and the security groups for the instance prevent other types of connections\.